Car Battery Warning Signs: When to Replace It

 What Is A Car Battery?

-A car battery is an important part of a vehicle’s electrical system that gives electrical energy to charge the engine, power the lights, electronics, and other power systems, and sustain a stable voltage for complete functions of the car’s electrical elements.
-It usually contains a series of lead-acid cells, every comprising lead plates, an electrolyte solution, and a container made of hard rubber or plastic.
+A car battery is an important part of a vehicle’s electrical system that gives electrical energy to charge the engine, power the lights, electronics, and other power systems, and sustain a stable voltage for the complete functions of the car’s electrical elements.
+It usually contains a series of lead-acid cells, each comprising lead plates, an electrolyte solution, and a container made of hard rubber or plastic.

 When a car is started, the battery gives the starting burst of electrical power needed to start the engine.
 Once the engine is operating, the alternator takes over and charges the battery while even giving power to other electrical systems.